GoogleCloudPlatform/compute-video-demo-chef/README.md

 `$HOME/chef-repo/.chef/admin.pem`.

 1. Configure your knife utility.
 This will prompt you for several configuration settings.
-Below is a slightly modifed example of the set up process,
+Note that when specifying the Chef server URL, make sure to use the public IP address rather than the default FQDN.
+Unless you do some work work to ensure the FQDN resolves to the public IP, your knife command will not be able to resolve the name.
+Below is a slightly modifed (defaults were removed) example of the set up process,
     ```
     knife configure -i
     ```